latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	mycar = new Model_i1(16, "Ford Mustang", "$100K");
 ```

-Now, the compiler can figure out what should go where, and in the aggregated constructor we specify arguments
+Now, the compiler can figure out what should go where, and in the aggregated constructor call we specify arguments
 in the order as they go in the class declaration, left to right: usefulness, brand, price.
 Also, the constructor() function
-to have arhuments specified would be redundant.
+doesn't need to have arguments specified, as that would be redundant.

 #### Possible syntax to express this, #2: